SU-SWS/stanford_bean_types/README.md

 **Stanford Banner**
 This bean type provides a block with the ability to create image banners.
 Users can add an image, credits, source information, and a caption.

+**Stanford Call-to-action**
+This bean type provides a block with a background image, icon, title, and link.

 **Stanford Contact**
 This bean type provides a uniform and easy to edit contact block.
 Users can add an address, fax, phone number, email address, and a number of links.
 When placed using a Stanford theme end users will see a nicely formatted address block.